 Since 1994, TCI Business Capital has provided invoice factoring to companies in a variety of industries.
 Government contractors use the cash from factoring to pay bills, meet payroll, purchase equipment, and more.
 Contact us for a free, no-obligation quote and consultation on how factoring can be the source of cash for your business.

 Government contractor jobs, like any type of work, have pros and cons.
 The U.S. Federal Government is the world’s largest enterprise and is the single largest purchaser of goods and services in the world, spending more than $400 billion per year.
-The Government of Canada also turns to suppliers for a wide variety of tenders.
-U.S states and local governments, as well as Canadian provinces and municipalities, all rely on government contractors to improve service delivery to their constituents.
-That’s the good news.
+State and local governments all rely on government contractors to improve service delivery to their constituents.
+That’s good news.

-Instead of obtaining a business loan or business line of credit, government contractors choose factoring for cash in 24 hours.
-With banks, it takes months to get financing.
-Factoring is a quick and excellent alternative to banks, and the amount of available capital grows as business grows.
+Instead of obtaining a business loan or business line of credit, government contractors use factoring for their source of cash.
+Factoring is a quick and easy alternative to bank financing, and the amount of available capital grows as the business grows.